MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

 We register for `BackTOF` events by adding property tests checking that `SensorPosition` equals `Back` and the `DistanceInMeters` is less than or equal to `0.2`.
 We then call `misty.RegisterEvent()` and pass in the name for the event, `BackTOF`.
 When `BackTOF` is triggered, the callback runs.
 And it’s within the `_BackTOF()` callback that we send the actual commands to move Misty’s arms.

 Like head movement, arm movement can be controlled three ways, by position, radians, or degrees.
 In this example, we’ll use position via the `misty.MoveArmPosition()` command.
-With this command you can designate which arm to move (`Left` or `Right`), the position to move it to (a range from `0` to `10`), the velocity (a percentage of max speed), and provide optional `prePause` and `postPause` values (in ms).
+With this command you can designate which arm to move (`Left` or `Right`), the position to move it to (a range from `0` to `10`), the velocity (a percentage of max speed), and provide optional `prePauseMs` and `postPauseMs` values (in ms).
 Here, we tell Misty to move her left arm up at a moderate speed to the limit of her motion.

 ```JavaScript
 misty.MoveArmPosition("Left", 10, 60, 0, 1500);